 For many, becoming a grandparent is an incredibly exciting time.
-Not only do you get to welcome a new member to your family, but you can spoil your grandchild.
+Not only do you get to welcome a new member to your family, but you can also spoil your grandchild.
 However, when something happens that leads the child’s parents to prevent them from having a relationship with you, you may wonder if you have any rights.
+In general, grandparents in New York can seek visitation rights, but they must establish strong legal standing and prove that visitation would be in the best interest of the child.
 The following blog explores what grandparents should know about visitation rights and the importance of discussing your circumstances with Long Island family lawyers to help you navigate these matters.

 older woman hugging girl